iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Communication
 ##############
-This parameter controls what type of :ref:`Hobby Protocols <hobby_protocol>` the module will listen for.
+This parameter controls what type of :ref:`timer based (hobby) protocol(s) <hobby_protocol>` the module will listen for.
 The module is capable of listening to a wide variety of hobby protocols, which can be selected from the drop-down box. **Once the module receives a command in its selected hobby protocol, it will only listen for that type of command until power cycled, so you will not be able to connect with Control Center until you power cycle the module.** For example, if the module receives a PWM message when it is set to accept them, it will only listen to PWM messages until it is restarted.
-If left in Autodetect mode, the module listens for all of the supported Hobby protocols to try to determine which one you are using.
+If left in Autodetect mode, the module listens for all of the supported timer based protocols to try to determine which is in use.

 The communication parsing process is summarized by the following: